Small Room Ideas to Make a Space Look Bigger

-Even though our 1960 colonial has rooms much smaller than our brand new builder grade house did years ago, I wouldn’t change it for anything.
+Even though our 1960 colonial has smaller rooms than our brand new builder grade house did years ago, I wouldn’t change it for anything.

-Because even though the ceilings aren’t nearly as tall (at only 8 feet), there are fewer cabinets, and it is the furthest thing from “open concept” as you can get, we’ve figured out so many small room design ideas to make each room trick the eye and appear to be much larger than it really is.
+Because even though the ceilings aren’t nearly as tall (at only 8 feet), there are fewer cabinets, and it is the furthest thing from “open concept” as you can get, we’ve figured out to make each room trick the eye and look larger than it really is.

 Small Room Ideas to Make a Space Look Bigger